What is metal saw blade? Explanation of materials and blade types!

 *From Kinkelder materials

-The pitch (number of teeth) of saw blade must be determined based on cutting length that places the load on this number one blade.
+The pitch (number of teeth) of saw blade must be determined based on cutting length that places a load on this first blade.

 Why is it necessary to select the pitch (number of teeth) according to cutting length?

-If one blade is pushed up with respect to the cutting length, cutting from below, chips and heat will be generated in the material.
+If one blade cutting in from below and is pushed up to cut the material, Material chips and heat occurs.

-The chips of the material act as a load, which causes wear on the blade and affects the wear and tear of the saw blade.
+The chips from this material become a load, causing wear on the blade and affecting the wear of the saw blade.

-In addition, since saw blade cuts along the entire cutting length, chips are also generated along the length of cutting length.
+In addition, since saw blade cuts along the entire cutting length, chips are also generated along the entire cutting length.

-The chips are wound up like a spring and taken up around a part called the base of the blade.
+The chips are wound up like a spring and collected in a part called the base of the blade.

 As you may have guessed, a pitch that is small for a long cutting length will clog (chips will accumulate at the bottom of the blade), and conversely, a large pitch for a short cutting length will not improve cutting efficiency.